openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

       1.2.4 source tarball of smbtatools does contain the webSMBTA sources.
 Nevertheless, you can find a README file in the smbtatools tarball, describing how to run the webinterface by using the internal rails webserver.
-For more information on **SMB Traffic Analyzer**, check it™s[ homepage](http://holger123.wordpress.com/smb-traffic-analyzer/).
+For more information on **SMB Traffic Analyzer**, check itâ€™s[ homepage](http://holger123.wordpress.com/smb-traffic-analyzer/).

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/games.png)Games Cornerâ–²â–¼

 The Section provides the Game of the Week, and Updates in the Game Repository

+â€œ

 [Nelson Marques: Unknown Horizons, a nice strategy game, now on openSUSE](http://lizards.opensuse.org/2011/05/09/unknown-horizons-a-nice-strategy-game-now-on-opensuse/)

 A few days ago I was wandering on the [openSUSE
-        Forums](http://forums.opensuse.org), once more in the games section when I saw one more post from one of our users asking for [Unknown Horizons](http://www.unknown-horizons.org)¦ I™ve
+        Forums](http://forums.opensuse.org), once more in the games section when I saw one more post from one of our users asking for [Unknown Horizons](http://www.unknown-horizons.org)â€¦ Iâ€™ve
       search a bit and found 2 entries on OBS ([openSUSE Build Service](http://build.opensuse.org)), one for Fedora packages and another for openSUSE packages.

-I™ve joined #unknown-horizons on [FreeNode](irc://irc.opensuse.org) and
+Iâ€™ve joined #unknown-horizons on [FreeNode](irc://irc.opensuse.org) and
       found out that Unknown Horizons is very active and people are very nice.
-I™ve made a few questions around and offered myself to package this nice game for openSUSE (home:ketheriel:UnknownHorizons).
+Iâ€™ve made a few questions around and offered myself to package this nice game for openSUSE (home:ketheriel:UnknownHorizons).
 Some of the dependencies are provided by the games repository, to which I want to submit the major releases, and if possible enable builds for Fedora (and friends).

 A few packages need some tweaks to enable builds for Fedora (allegro, libenet, guichan),
-      and I™m working already on that.
-Meanwhile for everyone who wants to check out the latest development snapshot of Unknown Horizons, feel free to do so¦ Currently packaged for:
+      and Iâ€™m working already on that.
+Meanwhile for everyone who wants to check out the latest development snapshot of Unknown Horizons, feel free to do soâ€¦ Currently packaged for:

   * openSUSE 11.3